djkeh/resume/docs/English.md

 * A utility to generate static website from markdown document
 * Project repository: [https://github.com/rhiokim/flybook](https://github.com/rhiokim/flybook)
 * Participated in the project as a contributor
-* Tested the project in Windows user environment of which detailed functionalities were not properly tested
+* Shared some specific test results of the project for Windows user environment of which detailed functionalities had not ever been properly tested ([https://github.com/rhiokim/flybook/issues/13](https://github.com/rhiokim/flybook/issues/13))
 * Reported issues through GitHub
 * Revised official project documents